oncomouse/AndrewPilsch.com/source/_cv-src.md

 ### Texas A&M University <small>(4 Sections; 3 Courses; 77 Students)</small>

-**Graduated Directed Study: History and Theory of Rhetoric** (1 Section; 2 Students) &ndash; Graduate directed reading focusing on the history of rhetoric from ancient Greece through the Enlightenment _and_ contemporary articulations of those concepts in rhetoric of science, rhetorical historiography, procedural rhetoric, and minority rhetorics.
+**Graduate Directed Study: History and Theory of Rhetoric** (1 Section; 2 Students) &ndash; Graduate directed reading focusing on the history of rhetoric from ancient Greece through the Enlightenment _and_ contemporary articulations of those concepts in rhetoric of science, rhetorical historiography, procedural rhetoric, and minority rhetorics.

 **History of Rhetoric** (1 Section; 25 Students) &ndash; Focus on the history and development of rhetorical concepts from the ancient Greeks through the Enlightenment.